it-p-lodz-pl/OOI.Gateway2Azure.Aricle/.Research/AZURE.Connectivity.md

 To secure the communication between a device and your application, IoT Central supports both shared access signatures (SAS) and X.509 certificates.
 X.509 certificates are recommended in production environments.

 > MP Comments - documentation doesn't cover the topic how it works.
+> To secure the communication - what it exactly means:
+>
+>- authentication,
+>- authorization,
+>- integrity,
+>- nonrepudiation,
+>- encryption.

 ### Implement the device